hannahchan/Scaffold.Service/README.md

 ## Example App ##

 Scaffold.WebApi includes an example application which is intended to be replaced with your actual application when using this template.
-The example application has only been included to help demonstrate features provided by this template.
+This example application has been included to help demonstrate features in this template.